-- For current balance – student has made at least one payment on payment plan.
+- For current balance, the student has made at least one payment on payment plan.

-- For prior balance – student has made at least three consecutive payments on payment plan or has paid at least 25% of their outstanding balance.
+- For prior balance, the student has made at least three consecutive payments on payment plan or has paid at least 25% of their outstanding balance.

 - Student has a financial aid award letter for the current academic year, an estimated payment plan for the upcoming semester or other financial awards in place for the upcoming semester.

 Prior Balance Deferment requests are available eight weeks prior to the start of each semester.
 The last day to make a request is the Wednesday before the start of the semester.
-Forms can be obtained from Business Services.
-For more information, please schedule an appointment at the Campus Welcome Center, to meet with a Business Office staff person.
+Forms can be obtained from the Business Office.
+For more information, please contact a Business Office team member.

 APPEALS FOR MINIMUM PAYMENT

 If unable to pay the minimum down payment, please contact the Business Office.